joshhjacobson/coSIF/README.md

 ## Getting the data

 All input datasets go into the directory `data/input`.
-These includes both observational and auxiliary datasets.
+These include both observational and auxiliary datasets.

 ### Observational datasets: OCO-2 SIF and XCO2

-Both the SIF and XCO2 datasets are publicly available through NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC).
+Both the SIF and XCO2 datasets are publicly available through NASA's GES DISC (Goddard Earth Sciences Data and Information Services Center).

 - The SIF Lite files (version 10r) are available [here](https://disc.gsfc.nasa.gov/datasets/OCO2_L2_Lite_SIF_10r/summary).
 The NetCDF files should be placed in the directory `data/input/OCO2_L2_Lite_SIF.10r`.
 - The XCO2 Lite files (version 10r) are available [here](https://disc.gsfc.nasa.gov/datasets/OCO2_L2_Lite_FP_10r/summary).
 The NetCDF files should be placed in the directory `data/input/OCO2_L2_Lite_FP.10r`.